No Deals, Mr. Bond: Plot summary

 On the way, Bond and Dare see Smolin and try to get away again, but are captured by Smolin.
-Bond tries to trick Smolin, who doesn't buy into it, and takes the pair to the GRU's castle, where Heritage is also located.
-Smolin begins a torture session, but when he is left alone with Bond, he reveals that he is actually a double agent.
+Bond tries to trick Smolin, who doesn't buy into it, and takes the pair to the HVA's castle, where Heritage is also located.
+Smolin begins a torture session, but when he is left alone with Bond, he reveals that he is actually a double agent for MI6.
 Also, he is helping Susanne Dietrich, a captain of HVA, who was in turn lured by Jungle Baisley, the only male agent of the operation.

 He proves it to Bond, but is in turn ambushed by the other guards.
-Together, Bond and Smolin manage to defeat the guards, take Dare and Heritage with them and escape the castle, just as Smolin's superior, Kolya Chernov, arrives.
+Together, Bond and Smolin manage to defeat the guards, take Dare and Heritage with them and escape the castle, just as KGB General Konstantin Chernov arrives.

-They take in their respective hotels: Bond and Heritage, respectively Smolin and Dare.
+The group split and head to different hotels: Bond and Heritage go together, as do Smolin and Dare.
 In the middle of the night, Bond tries to contact Smolin, who, however, has checked out of the hotel.
 He tries to save Heritage, but she is gone.
-Soon after, Bond is captured by Chernov and must be returned to the castle.
+Soon after, Bond is captured by Chernov and is transported back to the castle.
 At the last second, however, he is rescued from Chernov's car by Murray.

 Murray has been ordered to drive Bond out of the country and take him to a plane that will take him to Paris.
 Waiting in the plane is Heritage, who managed to hide when Chernov's men appeared.

 Having managed to wiretap the castle, Bond has learned that the last mole, "Jungle" Baisley, is in Hong Kong with Susanne Dietrich.
-Additionally, in Paris, Bond is given extra equipment by MI6's Q department before Bond takes the Heritage to Hong Kong.
+Additionally, in Paris, Bond is given extra equipment by MI6's Q department before Bond takes Heritage to Hong Kong.
 Once there, Bond meets his contact Big Thumb Chang, who supplies him with weapons, and Swift, who planned the entire Cream Cake operation.
 Swift tells him that M has ordered Bond to capture Chernov.